EimaMei/c-vector/README.md

+# Note as of 2024-07-26
+Don't use this, use `siArray` in my single header repository [sili.h](https://github.com/EimaMei/sili-toolchain).
+Same thing except 1000000x times better with more features and what not.

 # C vector
 A very simple header-only implementation of a dynamic array (vector) in C with all the required features for a dynamic array.